electron/electron/docs/api/browser-view.md

 #### `view.setBackgroundColor(color)` _Experimental_

-* `color` string - Color in Hex, RGB, RGBA, HSL, HSLA or named CSS color format.
+* `color` string - Color in Hex, RGB, ARGB, HSL, HSLA or named CSS color format.
 The alpha channel is optional for the hex type.

 Examples of valid `color` values: